Qumulo/docs/supermicro.md

 1. Confirm your cluster protection level (how many drive failures Qumulo Core will protect the cluster against).
 Depending on your cluster size and node types, two-drive or three-drive protection is selected.
 If **Customize Protection Level** is available, in the **2.
 Confirm cluster protection level** section, you can choose two-drive protection or three-drive protection.

-   **Important:**
-   * You can choose your cluster protection level only during cluster creation.
+   {% include important.html content="* You can choose your cluster protection level only during cluster creation.
 You can't change this setting later.
    * Choosing protection for more drives decreases your cluster capacity.
-   * To enable multi-node protection, you must create your cluster using the CLI.
+   * To enable multi-node protection, you must create your cluster using the CLI." %}

 1. In the **3.
 Create a password for your admin account** section, set the password for your administrative account.